-At some point, every software engineer faces a crucial career question.
+At some point, every software engineer faces a crucial question regarding a career path to take.
 Should you stick with the technical track as an individual contributor, or take on a leadership role within management?

 The manager vs engineer crossroads has a direct impact on your career trajectory, which means your ﬁnal choice can have a significant effect on your potential career growth.
 Plus, both jobs have distinct requirements, qualiﬁcations, and expected outcomes — different people will thrive in each job description.

 There is a lot to consider when choosing between these options.
 So, how do you make the right decision?

 Let's examine each career track and explore some self-assessments that can help you decide between the management and engineering paths.

 First, it is important to address some of the common misconceptions about technical engineers and managers.
 The more accurate and realistic information you have about each job, the easier it will be to select the path that best reﬂects your goals.